FUTURE BNE AUTO MALL LAND DEVELOPMENT (STAGES 1, 2 & 3)

 When complete the proposed land development and civil works will deliver:

-• A cleared, filled, surcharged and serviced site of 38 hectares of leasable land to be divided into 27 lots
+• A cleared, filled, surcharged and serviced site of 38 hectares of leasable land to be divided into a planed 27 lots

 • Fully serviced and landscaped roads providing access and connections to Airport Drive and Nancy Bird Way